Reeshul/CV/README.md

 - Built a crowdfunding platform for scientists and researchers with the frontend team.
 - Developed robust components using React, Redux Toolkit and Material-UI.
-- Took part in code reviews before changes were pushed into staging.
+- Took part in code reviews before changes were pushed to staging.
 - Other tasks include building pages from wireframe mockups and improving responsiveness.

 **Profit Squirrel** (Jan '19 - Mar '20)